SeanRooooney/proposals/015-kafka-topic-encryption.md

 Recent support of WebAssembly (WASM) provides  more flexible and dynamic way to extend Envoy and embed Kafka topic encryption.

-Envoy however is but one viable approach, but certainly not the only means, to embed topic encryption in a proxy.
+Envoy is but one viable approach, certainly not the only means, to embed topic encryption in a proxy.